 From the time when the Company started to process personal data-whether coming from investors, suppliers, employees and patients, the Company appointed DR. MAY URBANOZO-IGNACIO as Data Protection Officer.
-The Company is currently working on its own Personal Data Privacy Policy.
+The Company has already formulated its own Personal Data Privacy Policy thru Board Resolution No. 2022-05-22-124.
 The policy provides for organizational, physical and technical security measures geared towards data protection.
 Similarly, it recognizes the rights of the data subject to information, access and rectification of his/her personal information among others.
 It also prepares the Company for the necessary procedure to be undertaken in the event of data breaches or security incidents.
 The policy further requires that all outsourcing arrangements of the group involving personal data collection be compliant with the requirements of the law.